 OPA Response: OPA is unsure whether the College's policy for maintaining its funds in FDIC insured banks is a practice or a written policy adopted by the Board of Regents.
 If it is only a practice, NMC should document and adopt the policy in order to address OPA's recommendation.
 If the policy has already been documented and adopted, NMC should provide OPA a copy of the written policy for its review to formally close the recommendation.
 On 1/24/11, the NMC Interim President provided OPA a copy of NMC's Board Policy pertaining the of the security of public funds which states that all NMC bank accounts shall be with a banking institute insured by the Federal Deposit Insurance Corporation.
 OPA Response: OPA has been aware of such NMC Policy and OPA's concern pertains to deposits in excess of \$100,000 that is not covered by the FDIC.
 The additional policy needed pertains to the awareness and assurance that NMC will comply with the requirement of the Government Safety Deposit Act.
 According to 1 CMC § 7803, the Deposit Safety Requirements state that "all funds in the commonwealth treasury may be deposited...in any bank...; provided that the bank in which the money is deposited shall furnish and pledge security with bank assets valued at all times at 110% of these funds.
 Bank assets shall be in the form of United States Treasury bonds and United States Government Agency securities having readily ascertainable market value...Security Shall not be required for that portion of any deposit that is insured under any law of the United States."
-Additional Information or Action Required :

-NMC should supplement its policy on maintaining bank accounts with FDIC insured banks with policies that will ensure compliance with the Government Safety Deposit Act.
-Specifically, NMC must adopt a policy requiring depository banks to provide security for government deposits in excess of what is covered by the FDIC.
-As an alternative, NMC can provide OPA with the letters from its depository banks which attest that NMC deposits are fully collateralized pursuant to the Government Safety deposit Act.
+On 6/15/12, NMC provided OPA a copy of its Presidential Directive No. 21 which supplements its policy on maintaining back accounts with FDIC insured banks.
+The Presidential Directive also ensures that when ending bank balances exceeds the FDIC insured amounts per account, the Director of Financial Services and/or the Chief Accountant must request the bank to furnish NMC a pledge security valued at 110% of NMC's funds per account.
+The document provided to OPA is sufficient to close this recommendation.
 Northern Mariana Islands Retirement Fund Report No. LT-01-04 issued August 8, 2001 Northern Mariana Islands Retirement Fund Audit of Travel Outside the CNMI from October 1996 Through March 2000 Date(s) of follow-up letter(s) sent : 3/5/02, 8/9/02, 2/18/03, 8/4/03, 4/16/04, 9/28/04, 2/15/05, 8/9/05 3/10/06, 10/17/06, 2/7/07, 8/27/07, 3/17/08, 9/16/08, 8/12/09, 11/25/09, 5/12/10, 10/14/10, 5/17/11, 10/24/11, 12/6/11 Date(s) of response letter(s) received : 7/22/03, 3/22/05, 8/14/06, 10/26/06, 1/4/08, 8/31/09, 9/3/09, 7/15/11, 12/7/11 Recommendation 2 : The Fund Administrator should consistently enforce sanctions or other remedies for travel violations.
 Travelers with unliquidated advances should be denied additional travel advances; payroll deductions should be immediately implemented for travelers who fail to submit the required travel documents on time; and board members, especially those who are not government employees, should be required to immediately repay outstanding travel advances.